Ngozi89/py_games/README.md

 ![Start screen error message](images/error-start-screen.png "Error message when entering a username that is not valid.")

 If a valid name has been entered, the player will be addressed personally by name.
 Then ask to make a choice from the option list.
-The user can only chose what is in the options list (Fire, Wave, Fisf, Boat, Grass) If player chose andything that's not in the list, the while-loop will continue running until the player chooses from the option provided.
+The user can only chose what is in the options list (Rock, Paper, Scissors, Lizard, Spock) If player chose andything that's not in the list, the while-loop will continue running until the player chooses from the option provided.

 ![]("")

 Once the player has made a valid selection, his choice is compared with that of the computer and the winner is announced.
 The computer's choice and the player's choice are displayed.
-If the player has won, this is displayed, if the play loses it will be dsplayed and if it's a tie the player will see.
+If the player has won, this is displayed, if the player loses it will be dsplayed and if it's a tie the player will see.
-He is also asked at the end whether he wants to play another round, in which case he should to enter y, to play again or n to stop.
+He is also asked at the end whether he wants to play another round, in which case he chose to enter y, to play again or n to stop.
 If the player enter y, then the game contiunes but if n the game end and the player can see his score.

 This is a screen when the player wins:<br>